 ASU IOP Fellows

-Meet the Fall 2025 IOP Fellows
+Fall 2026 IOP Fellows

 The ASU Institute of Politics Fellows are distinguished leaders from across the public, private, and nonprofit sectors who bring real-world experience to campus.
 From diplomats and governors to journalists, advocates, and policy experts, these Fellows engage directly with students—offering mentorship, leading discussions, and sharing insights that inspire the next generation of civic leaders.